Youtube Link: https://youtu.be/CUttUiEXPxc

 I don’t know if you’ve ever had this fun experience but walking into a grow op, seeing the place just lights everywhere, water distribution, moisture, humidity, mold on the walls, a proper electrical.
 Now that’s a really bad example and the worst case sort of thing, but people will do those things on smaller scales in their homes.
 You know, your home is not designed to be a grow up for one plant for plant or 50 know it’s a residential space and you need to make sure that you protect yourself to keep it that way.
 Otherwise, you know, tennis will start growing these things inside and they’ll start doing these things to optimize them and have adverse effects on your property.

-Definitely what we'll do, we'll share it along with this video here so people can find that other resources and I'm sure being in your own home you had to go through that fund to cleaning it up, dealing with insurance companies and you know what their requirements are.
+Definitely what we’ll do, we’ll share it along with this video here so people can find that other resources.
+I’m sure being in your own home you had to go through that fun to clean it up, dealing with insurance companies and you know what their requirements are.
 Dealing with houses that used to be grow ops because there are a lot different too.

 Yes.
 It completely different.
 I definitely agree with that.
 Jason.
 Now, for a local landlord who has questions about the cannabis legalization update or might need your services or even have additional questions about hiring a property manager, how would we get in contact with you?

 For sure.
-I recommend everybody to reach us through our website, rpm service, dot ca, or if you want to do it old school, pick up the phone and call us.
-Four.
-One, six, six, four, two, one four.
-Oh, four.
+I recommend everybody to reach us through our website, rpmservice.ca.
+Or if you want to do it old school, pick up the phone and call us.
+416-642-1404

 Thank you for joining us today and we’ll see you next time.